Spectral bounds for exit times on metric measure Dirichlet spaces and applications: Sharp Upper Bound for the Survival Probability

 \begin{corollary} Assume the metric measure space $\left(M,d,\mu\right)$ satisfies the assumptions as in Theorem \ref{thm:Prob-Estimate}.
 Then for all $t>0$, and all open sets $D\subset M$ satisfying $\lambda\left(D\right)>0$,

 where $d'=\frac{\beta^\prime-1}{\beta}\alpha$ and $K>0$ is a constant that depends only on $ \alpha,\beta,\beta^{\prime}$ and the constants appear in the assumptions.

 \end{corollary}

-The proof of Theorem \ref{thm:Prob-Estimate} and Corollary \ref{Cor:polynomial-bound} are given in Section \ref{sec:5}.
-The proof requires us to develop a novel robust technique that accounts for this general setting.
-In particular, our work covers general (possibly unbounded) domains that do not necessarily have a discrete spectrum.
+We devote the rest of this section into the proofs of Theorem \ref{thm:Prob-Estimate} and Corollary \ref{Cor:polynomial-bound}.
+The proof requires a novel robust technique that accounts for the general setting in the present paper.
+In particular it covers general (possibly unbounded) domains that do not necessarily have a discrete spectrum.
+In Section \ref{sec-prelim} we show some lemmas that serve as preliminaries.
+In Section \ref{sec-proof-main} we present the proof of Theorem \ref{thm:Prob-Estimate}, which is split into four steps.
+Lastly we present the proof of Corollary \ref{Cor:polynomial-bound} in Section \ref{sec-proof-cor}.

-As a consequence of Theorem \ref{thm:Prob-Estimate} we obtain spectral bounds for the mean exit time on metric measure spaces in the corollary below.
-This in turn gives a characterization for domains that have a positive bottom of the spectrum.
-The classical results of the type \eqref{Torsion} and \eqref{eq:Intro-4} have been known in $\mathbb{R}^n$ in \cite{Banuelos-Carrol1994,Vandenberg-Carroll-2009,Giorgi-Smits-2010}.
-Let $\esup_{x\in A} f$ be the essential supremum of a function $f$ on a set $A$ with respect to $\mu$.